-At the ANU Women’s Department, we want to create a community where undergraduate women are free to be themselves without judgment or discrimination.
+At the ANU Women’s Department, we want to create a community where our members are free to be themselves without judgment or discrimination.
 We use the language of Safer Spaces because we believe that spaces are not safe simply because we designate them as such – it’s a goal that requires the constant and unceasing effort of the community.
-What this Policy is fundamentally about is treating one another with respect.
-When attending a Women’s Department event, visiting the Rapunzel Room, or posting/commenting on our Facebook Groups, it is expected that you will act in a respectful way towards each and every person you encounter.
+This policy is fundamentally about treating one another with respect.
+When attending a Women’s Department event, visiting the Rapunzel Room, or posting/commenting on our Facebook Groups, it is expected that you will act in a respectful way towards every person you encounter.

 By entering our Safer Spaces, you agree to:

-- Respect people’s opinions, beliefs, and differing points of view
+- Respect people’s opinions, beliefs, and differing points of view.
+This includes:

-- This includes recognising that as individuals we have been exposed to a specific set of ideas and experiences within different social and cultural contexts, and that our views are formed by these complex backgrounds.
+- Recognising that as individuals we have specific sets of ideas and experiences within different social and cultural contexts, and that our views are formed by these complex backgrounds.

-- This includes only ever speaking for yourself, and not claiming to speak for certain groups you may identify with.
+- Speaking for yourself, and not claiming to speak for certain groups you may identify with.

-- This includes not judging or dismissing others’ views out of hand, but exercising empathy and imagination in conversing with others, even when respectfully disagreeing.
+- Not judging or dismissing others’ views out of hand, but exercising empathy and imagination in conversing with others, even when respectfully disagreeing.

-- Respect the physical and emotional boundaries of others, and limits of understanding someone might have at a point of time.
+- Respect the physical and emotional boundaries of others, and limits of understanding someone might have.
+This includes:

-- This includes providing content warnings before discussing distressing topics, and make sure that there are no image thumbnails, which are prominent and unavoidable before the content warning.
+- Providing content warnings before discussing distressing topics, and make sure that there are no image thumbnails, which are prominent and unavoidable before the content warning.
 (Consider placing the content in the comments.)
 An example of a content warning – CW: Sexual Assault and Self Harm.

-- This includes refraining from discussing topics in a way that might promote risky or unsafe behaviours (e.g. methods of self-harm, drug-taking, suicide etc.)
+- Refraining from discussing topics in a way that might promote risky or unsafe behaviours (e.g. methods of self-harm, drug-taking, suicide etc.)

-- This also includes being particularly careful when engaging in explicit discussions on sensitive issues in depth and/or personal experiences of them online, whether you are engaging with the thread or disclosing your personal experience.
+- Being particularly careful when engaging in explicit discussions on sensitive issues in depth and/or personal experiences of them online, whether you are engaging with the thread or disclosing your personal experience.
 You must respect that individuals have the right to define their experiences themselves.

 - Respect everyone’s right to live without intimidation, harassment, or discrimination